sourleangchhean168/Data-Science-Exploration/PCA-Example.md

-Sure.
-The code you provided is used to perform principal component analysis (PCA) on a dataset of survey responses.
+The code is used to perform principal component analysis (PCA) on a dataset of survey responses.
 PCA is a dimensionality reduction technique that can be used to reduce the number of features in a dataset while preserving as much of the information as possible.

 The first step in the code is to import the necessary libraries: